0xaust1n/0xaust1n.github.io/source/_posts/how-to-hexo.md

 ---
-title: The details that didn't in the Hexo's docs
+title: The details that didn't mention in Hexo's docs
 date: 2022-07-17 17:40:40
 categories:
   - [Hexo]